alexbatalov/fallout1-ce/README.md

 If you opt for the standalone HTML file, you're going to have to upload all of the game files into the game's filesystem.
 So, it's a sort of tradeoff between memory usage and ease of access.
 Also, the audio is... not the best.
 Oh *also* if you want to click the escape button without unfullscreening, you could fullscreen with f11.

+Another thing: The JS files are pretty untested.
+I only made this in the first place with the intent to put it into a single HTML file.
+If you have any problems, feel free to make an issue or PR!

 ### Windows

 Download and copy `fallout-ce.exe` to your `Fallout` folder.
 It serves as a drop-in replacement for `falloutw.exe`.